This tool provides educational sizing estimates only. Improper

 Scenario Planner — trip / event check

-condition.
-Uses the irradiance you’ve already fetched
+conditions.
+Uses the irradiance you’ve already fetched.
+Add

-when your battery hits the DoD cutoff.
+wind condition to see when your battery hits the DoD cutoff.

 Applied to discharge only; charge correction is complex and